~Hi, JAX!

 Hi, PyTrees!
 PyTrees,

-jax.tree.map.Demonstration: Implement and train an MLP on MNIST with minibatch SGD.
+jax.tree.map.Demonstration: Implement and train an MLP with minibatch SGD.

 Challenge: Add additional layers to the MLP.